Live install images

-- Flavors: The live images come in "flavors", four providing the desktop environments GNOME, KDE, LXDE and Xfce, and two text console flavors: rescue and standard.
+- Flavors: The live images come in several "flavors", several providing a choice of desktop environments (GNOME, KDE, LXDE, Xfce, Cinammon and MATE) and one text console flavor: standard.
 Many users will find these initial package selections suitable, installing any additional packages they need from the network afterwards.

 - Architecture: Only images for the two most popular architectures, 32-bit PC (i386) and 64-bit PC (amd64), are currently provided.

 - Size: Each image is much smaller than the full set of CD/DVD images, but larger than the network install media.
-If you are installing from optical media, the standard and rescue images will fit on a CD, whereas the others require a DVD.
-If you are installing from a USB key, only LXDE, Xfce, standard and rescue will fit on a 1G device, whereas the others require a larger key.
+If you are installing from optical media, the standard image will fit on a CD, whereas the others require a DVD.

 - Languages: The images do not contain a complete set of language support packages.
 If you need input methods, fonts and supplemental language packages for your language, you'll need to install these afterwards.